Biyani404198/NER-using-CFR-for-Healthcare-Data/README.md

 # Name Entity Recognition in Healthcare Data
 > Use CRF to build a model to identify entities(disease name and its probable treatment) from a data set in which a lot of text is written related to the medical domain.
-There are a lot of diseases that can be mentioned in the entire dataset and their related treatments are also mentioned implicitly in the text and list it out in the form of a table or a dictionary that can be used to
+There are a lot of diseases that can be mentioned in the entire dataset and their related treatments are also mentioned implicitly in the text and list it out in the form of a table or a dictionary that can be used to to map the diseases and their respective treatment.

 ## Table of Contents